Fantastic6/Part2-Final/Design_Documentation.md

 Second, we also added a command prompt at the bottom for users to type in the instruction and run a program.

+We added four buttons:

+1. ON/OFF: Turn the program off and set all the registers equal to 0.
+2. S.I.T: Single Instruction Test.
+It will set PC to 1 and store the instruction into mem[1].
+3. Run: Run the whole program you load in.
+4. Load: It will load the instructions into memory and set PC to the position of the first instruction.

 We have two new classes:

 ## Translate.java